davidesangui/metapresence/README.md

 The two latter metrics are calculated at the level of a single scaffold.
 The whole-genome values are given by an average of the values of each scaffold weighted for the ratio between the length of the scaffold and the length of the genome.

 If needed, instead of giving as input a sorted bam file, it is possible to launch bowtie2 (version 2.3.5.1) via metapresence.py.
-The output of bowtie2 will be piped into samtools (version 1.9 or above) to be converted to bam and sorted.
+The output of bowtie2 will be piped into samtools (version 1.9) to be converted to bam and sorted.
 This sorted bam file will be used as input of metapresence.py .
 ## Output

 The output consists both in the output of inStrain quick_profile, that is a folder marked by the suffix "coverm", and in two tsv files, one containing the metrics at the level of single scaffolds, the other at the genome level, marked by the suffix "scaffolds" or "genomes" respectively.